“I want to lose weight even though I want to non-diet.”

 Remember, you did not fail, the diet failed you.

-2. The alternatives to health may be unfamiliar, uncomfortably and scary.
+2. The alternatives to health may be unfamiliar, uncomfortable and scary.

 The non-diet approach may appear simple and it can also feel unfamiliar, uncomfortable and scary at the same time.
 This is what change often feels like.
 View challenges you have with changing your behaviour as opportunities.
 Opportunities to learn more about yourself and to improve your health and well-being.